gasparddannet/AI_Project/README.md

 # AI_Project
 ## Gate Allocation Problem

+Implementation of a simulated annealing algorithm in C++ for optimizing the allocation of aircraft parking points.

 A Makefile is available

 You just need to execute the command `make` to compile all the files.